forward/capify-ec2/readme.md

 #### Deploying

-Once you have defined the various roles used by your application, you can deploy to it as you normally would a namespace, for example if you define the following in your 'deploy.rb':
+Once you have defined the various roles used by your application, you can deploy to it as you normally would a namespace, for example if you define the following in your `deploy.rb`:

 ```ruby
 ec2_roles :web